 These Crab Cake Deviled Eggs are a delicious snack, or the perfect appetizer for Easter or entertaining!
 Silky smooth with generous chunks of rich lump crab and a hint of crunch from the toasted panko topping, these elegant eggs are highly addictive!
 If you like crab cakes you are going to love these deviled eggs!

-This post was originally published in March 2016.
-I made edits to the photos and added a recipe video to show you how easy this is to make!
+Update: This post was originally published in March 2016.
+I made edits to the photos and added a recipe video to show you how easy crab stuffed eggs are to make!
 However, the actual story and written words below in this post remain the same.